jenkinsci/tfs-plugin/README.md

 ### Advanced

-In some environments, the "home" directory is mounted over a network and shared between many build nodes, which eventually leads to corruption of the configuration directory used for TFVC workspaces.
-If you have such an environment, check the box next to **Store TFVC configuration in node-specific folders** to use a sub-directory for each node. :warning: WARNING :warning: Turning this on is equivalent to setting the `TEE_PROFILE_DIRECTORY` environment variable and thus any manual operations performed on nodes using the Command-Line Client (CLC) will need to be performed with the `TEE_PROFILE_DIRECTORY` environment variable set accordingly.
+In some environments, the "home" directory is mounted over a network and shared between many computers, including Jenkins servers and their associated build nodes, which eventually leads to corruption of the configuration directory used for TFVC workspaces.
+If you have such an environment, check the box next to **Store TFVC configuration in computer-specific folders** to use a sub-directory for each computer. :warning: WARNING :warning: Turning this on is equivalent to setting the `TEE_PROFILE_DIRECTORY` environment variable and thus any manual operations performed using the Command-Line Client (CLC) will need to be performed with the `TEE_PROFILE_DIRECTORY` environment variable set accordingly.

 ## Job configuration